 Compassion Corps’ continued growth necessitates the ongoing development, monitoring, and strengthening of partnerships, along with competent management of volunteers and short-term teams.
 This requires the full- and part-time work of a few people, as well as professional development opportunities for our volunteers:

 Beth, Co-Founder of Compassion Corps in 2007, now wears many hats for our organization, working full-time as Executive Director, COO, and Short-term Teams Coordinator.
-She serves as general manager of our corps of volunteers both locally and on our teams, maintains ongoing relations with our African partners, monitors all international projects, and oversees all aspects of our financial management, communications, and public relations.
+She serves as general manager of our corps of volunteers both locally and on our teams, maintains ongoing relations with our African partners, monitors all international projects, and oversees all aspects of our financial management.

-Having served as Co-Founder and Eecutive Director of Compassion Corps for ten years, Jan now contributes as a consultant and continues to serves on the Board and as President of Compassion Corps.
+Having served as Co-Founder and Executive Director of Compassion Corps for ten years, Jan now contributes as Director of Development & Public Relations, and continues to serves on the Board and as President of Compassion Corps.
 It is her vision that both launched and helps to sustain Compassion Corps.
 Jan continues to be a spokesperson for the nonprofit, and contributes to the development of our international partnerships, community development projects, and the Cup of Compassion social enterprise.

 The rest of our current staff serve as volunteers for Compassion Corps.
-Throughout the year, there are opportunities that arise for this committed core group to get training in specific areas that will benefit the work and impact of Compassion Corps.
-Presently, we do not have funding to pay for staff members to attend training opportunities.
-Donations to professional development will help fund these valuable opportunities as they arise.
+Throughout the year, there are opportunities that arise for this committed core group to serve overseas or to get training in specific areas that will benefit the work and impact of Compassion Corps.
+Funds for their professional development or field service trip support is truly appreciated!